 Emma is an essayist, poet, writer of experimental forms, writing workshop instructor, and co-founding editor of A Velvet Giant, a genreless literary journal.
-She teaches Multimedia Writing (Prose & Poetry, Cross-Genre), Visual Poetry, and Essay Writing workshops.
+She teaches multimedia/hybrid writing writing, poetry, and essay/creative nonfiction, workshops.
+Currently, Emma holds a faculty position at Brooklyn Poets.

-Her writing has been published by TILT, TriQuarterly, Barrelhouse Magazine, Milk Press, Juked, Metatron Press, The InQueery, Cherub Magazine, Glass Mountain, and elsewhere.
-She has a lyric essay forthcoming in Cobra Milk.
+Her writing has been published by TILT, Cobra Milk, Voicemail Poems, TriQuarterly, Barrelhouse Magazine, Milk Press, Juked, Metatron Press, The InQueery, Cherub Magazine, Glass Mountain, and elsewhere.
 Learn more on the publications page.

-Emma has also been featured in readings and panels with Poets in Pajamas, Brooklyn Poets, the Poetry Society of New York, the [untitled collective], and more.
-Read more about Emma's creative recognition, editorial and residency experience, and events in the literary world on the experience page.
+Emma has been featured in readings and panels organized by Helios: Festival Internacional de Cine Poético, Poets in Pajamas (SAFTA), Brooklyn Poets, the Poetry Society of New York, the [untitled collective], and more.
+She has also been a Brooklyn Poets Poet of the Week.

 *